 One thing to think about is whether you like to entertain a lot.
 If you do and there is a constant stream of people coming in and out of your home, that could cause problems; your cat may not like all the noise and commotion for one thing, and with the door opening a lot, they could easily run outside and get lost.
 Take into account what you do and how you do it before setting your heart on a cat for your apartment.

-There are some breeds that are a particularly good choice when it comes to finding the right cat for your life in your apartment.
-Of course, as mentioned above, their individual personalities will need to come into play, but this list should give you a good place to start in your search:
+There are some breeds that are a particularly good choice when it comes to finding the right cat for your apartment life.
+Of course, as mentioned above, their individual personalities will need to come into play, but this list of best apartment cats breeds should give you a good place to start in your search:

 Oh what a lovely little cat the Javanese breed is.
-They are quite happy to be left on their own during the day as long as you show them plenty of affection when you are around – they adore one-on-one games and cuddles with their owners.
+The Javanese cat breed are quite happy to be left on their own during the day as long as you show them plenty of affection when you are around – they adore one-on-one games and cuddles with their owners.
 If you’re a first-time cat owner or you’re retired and not very active, the Javanese is one of the best breeds you can choose.

 What Should You Consider Before Bringing Your Cat Home?